 Commander Pavel Chekov: Cloaked?

-Captain Montgomery 'Scotty' Scott: A bird of prey cannot open fire when it's cloaked!
+Captain Montgomery 'Scotty' Scott: A Bird-of-Prey cannot open fire when she's cloaked!

 Captain Spock: All things being equal, Mr. Scott, I would agree with you.
-All things, however, are not equal.
+However, all things are not equal.
 This one can.

 Lieutenant Valeris: We must inform Starfleet Command...

 Captain Montgomery 'Scotty' Scott: Inform them of what?
 A new weapon that's invisible?
 Raving lunatics, that's what they'll call us!
 They'll say we're so desperate to exonerate the captain that we'll say anything.

 Captain Spock: And they would be correct.
 We have no evidence, only a theory which happens to fit the facts.